Title of project:

 Ideal profile: Applicants must hold a master degree (or equivalent) and have a strong background in biochemistry, molecular and cell biology.
 Previous experience in these fields as well as a broad interest in translational research will be important selection criteria as are the educational background, motivation, independence and creativity.

-It is expected that the successful candidate has good English communication and writing skills.
+The successful candidate is expected to have good English communication and writing skills.
 Knowledge of German or French is of advantage.

 Ideally, the candidate should be able to come to Fribourg for a personal talk.

-Salary: according to the Swiss National Science Foundation criteria
+Salary: according the Swiss National Science Foundation criteria

 Duration: 4 years